PolyKen/15_by_15_AlphaGomoku/README.md

 - ***Zheng Xie***
 - ***XingYu Fu***
 - ***JinYuan Yu***
-- ***ChenBai An***

 Main Institutions:
 -------
 - ***AI&FintechLab of Likelihood Technology***
 - ***Sun Yat-sen University***
-- ***MIT***

 Acknowledgement:
 -------
-We are also grateful to ZhiPeng Liang and Hao Chen from Sun Yat-sen University for their help in the training process.
-We also say thanks to MingWen Liu from Gradient Trading for his encouragements and suggestions.
+We would like to say thanks to BaiAn Chen from MIT and MingWen Liu from Gradient Trading for their generous help throughout the research.
+We are also grateful to ZhiPeng Liang and Hao Chen from Sun Yat-sen University for their supports of the training process of our Gomoku AI.

 Set up
 ====